xixianykus/mk/content/code/cms-config-file.md

 - Decap CMS
 ---

 Here is what the configuration file for the Netlify CMS looks like.
-Hover to expand.
+It's written in YAML.

+Note that the max size of the image use in the `logo_url` field is 300px wide.
+If it's larger it will be sized at 300px anyway.
+If it's smaller it's not centred so looks a little out of balance.

 ```yaml
 backend: